notpaulmartin/website/index.md

 - Distributed optimisation of Deep Neural Networks.
 _Part of my Master's thesis with Hao Tang._

 - Leveraging Graph Neural Networks (GNNs) for the automated determination of parameter sets for 3D meshes, particularly for a [novel spectral coarsening algorithm](https://arxiv.org/abs/2207.01146v2).
 This approach is aimed at expediting the computation of mesh parameters, to improve the efficiency of physics simulations on these meshes while maintaining a high level of accuracy.
-Previously, this task involved computationally expensive high-dimensional optimization methods, which the GNN method significantly accelerates.
+Previously, this task involved computationally expensive high-dimensional optimisation methods, which the GNN method significantly accelerates.
 _Part of my research internship with Kartic Subr._